 Generally, when content is removed that you posted because the intellectual property owner of that content sent us a complete legal request to do so, you will get an intellectual property strike.
 If you receive three intellectual property strikes within a one-year period, your account will be suspended for a period of one month.
 If you receive four intellectual property strikes within a one-year period, your account will be suspended for a period of three months.
 If you receive five intellectual property strikes within a one-year period, your account will be suspended for a period of six months.
 If you receive six intellectual property strikes within a one-year period, your account will be terminated.

-If you submit a counter-notice in response to the intellectual property owner’s notice and that counter-notice is not answered by the intellectual property owner, or if the dispute leads to legal proceedings that result in a court finding that you have not infringed the owner’s intellectual property, teerap will take away the strike that you were given for posting that content.
-Likewise, if the intellectual property owner retracts his or her notice, teerap will take away the strike.
+If you submit a counter-notice in response to the intellectual property owner’s notice and that counter-notice is not answered by the intellectual property owner, or if the dispute leads to legal proceedings that result in a court finding that you have not infringed the owner’s intellectual property, Yeyvibe will take away the strike that you were given for posting that content.
+Likewise, if the intellectual property owner retracts his or her notice, Yeyvibe will take away the strike.

-teerap reserves the right to terminate accounts that act against the spirit of the Terms of Service, regardless of how many strikes are involved.
+Yeyvibe reserves the right to terminate accounts that act against the spirit of the Terms of Service, regardless of how many strikes are involved.